-WildlifeNYC ad campaign expands to raccoons and more
+WildlifeNYC outreach adds raccoons, red-tailed hawks, piping plovers to mix - amNewYork

 “Our city is home to millions of people, and also millions of wild animals,” said New York City Parks Commissioner Mitchell J. Silver.
 “We want New Yorkers to live in harmony with the more than 600 species who share our city.”

-The campaign focused initially on deer, launching in October with a series of posters, billboards and banners.
+The campaign, which launched in October with a series of posters, billboards and banners, focused initially on deer.
 The population of deer in Staten Island is so large that the city has embarked on a humane sterilization program.
 In addition to deer, several wily coyote sightings have caught city-dwellers by surprise.

 This week the campaign is expanding to include raccoons, as well as red-tailed hawks and piping plovers.
-Along with updating signage, the WildlifeNYC will update its website to include instructions on how to handle a wildlife encounter and how to report it.
+Along with updating signage, WildlifeNYC will update its website to include instructions on how to handle a wildlife encounter and how to report it.
 The site will also feature simple tips on how to keep hungry, curious critters at bay.
-(Hint: Don’t let your trash can turn into a smorgasbord for raccoons).
+(Hint: Don’t let your trash can turn into a smorgasbord for raccoons.)

 Licensed wildlife rehabilitator Bobby Horvath, who is also a city firefighter, said the most important thing to do is look but don’t touch or feed the animals.